Alexandria Ocasio-Cortez Says Bernie Sanders Is ‘Much Stronger’ Than Joe Biden With Independent Voters

 — The Hill (@thehill) March 6, 2020

-Despite this reach, Biden racked up the most wins on Super Tuesday, thrusting him into the frontrunner position.
-According to a Morning Consult poll taken after Super Tuesday, which saw Biden make a massive comeback, 51 percent of Democrat primary voters believe Biden has the best chances against Trump.
+Despite this reach, Biden racked up the most wins on Super Tuesday, thrusting him into the front-runner position.
+According to a Morning Consult poll taken after Super Tuesday, which saw Biden make a massive comeback, 51 percent of Democrat primary voters believe Biden has the best chance against Trump.
 Conversely, just 28 percent said Sanders was the right choice.

 During an appearance on NBC’s Late Night with Seth Meyers on Thursday, Ocasio-Cortez said she would support Biden should he win the nomination, noting the importance of rallying behind the eventual Democratic nominee.